informagi/conversational-entity-linking-2022/README.md

 ## Evaluation Tool

 The tool to evaluate your entity linking method is provided in the `eval/` directory.
 The detail explanations are available here [./eval/README.md](https://github.com/informagi/conversational-entity-linking-2022/tree/main/eval).

+# Contact

+If you have any questions, please contact Hideaki Joko at hideaki.joko@ru.nl